RavitejaUppulapu/VIRTUSA-JatayuS4-Hawkcoders/README.md

 ## Acknowledgments

 - Material-UI for the component library
-- Recharts for the charting library
+- Recharts and Chart.js for the charting libraries
 - FastAPI for the backend framework
-- TensorFlow for machine learning capabilities
+- TensorFlow and Scikit-learn for machine learning capabilities
+- Cypress for E2E testing framework
+- Gemini for AI integration